-Joint Proposals with other facilities, including JWST, VLA, and VLT.
+Joint Proposals with other facilities, including JWST, VLA, and VLT, will be available in Cycle 10.
 Joint Proposals are dedicated to scientific projects that require observations with two or more observatories to achieve their scientific goals.
 A Joint Proposal is submitted to a single observatory, called the main observatory, for scientific peer review, which allows one observatory to award observing time on multiple telescopes.
 The main observatory is defined as the observatory requesting the most observing time.
-In the case of ALMA, this is the amount of time on the 12-m Array, or the 7-m Array for ACA-only projects.
-Proposals with ALMA as the main and as a partner observatory can be created with the OT; the first can be submitted only during the Call for Proposals, while the latter at any time of the year.
-VLBI observations, Phased Array proposals and Large Programs are not allowed for Joint Proposals when ALMA is a partner observatory.
+In the case of ALMA, this is the amount of tine on the 12-m Array, or the 7-m Array for ACA-only projects.
+Proposal with ALMA as the main and as a partener observatory can be created with the OT; the first can be submitted only during the Call for Proposals, while the latter at any time of the year.
+VLBI observations, Phased Array proposals and Large Programs are not allowed for Joint Proposal when ALMA is a partner observatory.